FlareTiming/flaretiming/www-hakyll/posts/2019-03-01-points-fit-the-curve.markdown

 <div class="columns">
 <div class="column is-one-third">
-  <p>Reach is the furthest distance flown irrespective of where the pilot
+  <p>Reach is the furthest distance flown irrespective of where the pilot lands
-  lands or how difficult the course was.
-The equation for allocating reach points is a simple ratio.
+  or how difficult the course was.
+The equation for allocating reach points is a simple ratio of distances.
   </p>
   <p id="eqn-reach"></p>
   <p>When [not